ArtooTrills/Bounty-Keyring/README.md

 We need some flexibility in terms of setting up our infrastructure.
 We need multiple environments and access restrictions.
 Multiple environment layers we have defined are - Dev, QA, UAT, Staging, Production.
 We have 25 employees at Artoo, 12 of whom are engineers.
 Not all employees and engineers can be provided access to all environments.

-How would you go about writing scripts (Python, Ruby, Perl, etc..) to setup these environments.
+How would you go about writing scripts (Python, Ruby, Perl, Bash, Zsh, etc..) to setup these environments.

 (NOTE: In case scripts are unworkable consider using the simplest Configuration Management tools around that you know)